zaeval/Naturecoin/README.md

 --------------------------------------------------------------------------------

-Naturecoin is a altcoin for sustainable environment.
+Naturecoin is an altcoin for sustainable environment.
 The coin is based on blockchain system.
 The system can be managed sustainably with 7 features.

 ## 1. Supply chain management